Futur-Tech/futur-tech-zabbix-psk/README.md

 # Zabbix - Script for generating and installing PSK key
-Script Linux and DSM Synology to generate and configure PSK key on agent
+Script Linux to generate and configure PSK key on agent

 ## Install